thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

 ## VOICE-TRANSFORMED CONTENT TO EVALUATE

-The voice-transformed content to evaluate is fully enclosed within the `content_to_evaluate` XML tags below:
+The rephrased content to evaluate is fully enclosed within the `<content_to_evaluate>` XML tags below:

 <content_to_evaluate>
 Question: